-We are an authorised retailer of all the products we sell and source them directly from the manufacturers.
-All the products we order are 100% genuine and are sold at a competitive price.
+We are an authorised online retailers of all the products we sell, everything available for sale on Red Hot is sourced directly from the manufacturers.
+Every products we order is 100% genuine and sold at a competitive price.

 You can identify the products’ authenticity by the packaging, accessories, the care leaflets included and the logos which usually appear on the temples or lenses depending on the model.
 We guarantee that we will never sell fake goods or cheap imitations.